ddev/ddev/docs/content/developers/remote-config.md

 `disabled`.
 Supported message types are `infos` and `warnings` where `infos` are printed in a yellow box and `warnings` in a red box.

-The user can not influence notifications, they will be shown like defined in the `remote-config` repository.
+Messages will be shown as configured in the `remote-config` repository and the user cannot influence them.

 ### Ticker